Rodrigodd/Rodrigodd.github.io/_posts/2022-11-21-bf_compiler-part3.md

 A set of basic blocks forms a function, which is the compilation unit of Cranelift.
 A function has a start block, which inherit the function parameters.

+But let's now see how these are generated in practice.

 # A Simple Example

 Let's try compiling the same example that we use in the previous part, the add 1 function.
-It receives one parameter, adds 1 to it, and return it.
+It receives one parameter, adds 1, and return it.
 In x86 assembly, it was only three instructions:

 ```nasm
 add rdi, 1    ; the argument is in rdi, I add 1 to it.